Español English

 Fertilize the substrate with organic matter before planting.

-They do not need pruning but their expansion must be controlled because they tend to be invasive.
+African wood-sorrel does not need pruning but its expansion must be controlled because it tends to be invasive.

 Images of the plant Oxalis pes-caprae or Bermuda buttercup